Objectives, strategies and activities

 The schools’ main strategy is encompassed in its stated aim which is ‘to provide an excellent education for children from the local community in a safe, supportive learning environment, where people are valued and make positive contributions to the school, and where pupils go on to become responsible, independent members of society’.

-- Maintain progress made on narrowing the gap in all years.
+- Maintain progress made on closing the gap in all years